insertmike/sem/use-cases/use-case-3.md

-# USE CASE: 3 Produce salary report of current department
+# USE CASE: 3 All the countries in a region organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an department manager I want to produce a report on the salary of employees in my department so that I can support financial reporting for my department.
+As a Developer I want to produce a report on all the countries in a region organised by largest population to smallest so that I can see which country has the largest population in the region.

+---

-### Scope
+### Scope </h3> Organisation

-Company

-### Level
+---

-Primary task
+### Level </h3> Primary task

-### Preconditions
+---

-Database contains current employee salary data.
+### Preconditions </h3> Database contains all of the country data.

+---
-### Success End Condition

-A report is available for department manager to provide to finance.
+### Success End Condition </h3> A report is available for the organisation.

+---
-### Failed End Condition

-No report is produced.
+### Failed End Condition </h3> No report is produced.

+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-Department manager.

-### Trigger
+---

-A request for finance information is sent to department manager.
+### Trigger </h3> A request for country information by region in descending order by population to sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1. Finance requests salary information for employees from a department.
+1. Organisation requests country information for a region (desc. order by population)
-2.Department manager extracts current salary information for employees in his department.
+2. Developer extracts current country information.
-3.Department manager provides report to finance.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS